jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Created NOTEATEN.php page to use at larger cities to easily see where I haven't eaten at yet.
 * Added Maine to the drop down list and created necessary ME JSON file.
 * Added Virginia to the drop down list and created necessary VA JSON file.
 * Added Colorado to the drop down list and created necessary CO JSON file alogn with restaurants from both BLDR and DEN JSON files.